Viir/import-to-discourse/readme.md

 The tool then writes an sql script with the data merged from both databases into a new file.
 After gzipping, you can apply it to your discourse instance using the restore function.

+## Tested versions
+The tool has been tested for import from MVCForum v1.7 to Discourse v1.7.0.
+Your milage may vary incase you are using different versions.

 ```
 K:\BotEngine.Forum.Upgrade>tool\import_to_discourse.exe botengine-forum-2016-12-10-142315-v20161205065743.sql BotEngine.Forum.mvcforum.Export.xml